 Ramblers Analyzing IDEAS

 Ramblers Analyzing IDEAS (RAI) is a program designed to empower undergraduate students to activate the process of making connections between the intersections of inclusion, diversity, equity, access, social justice (IDEAS) and the student experience.
-Loyola University Chicago’s student leaders (Idealists) in the department of Student Diversity & Multicultural Affairs (SDMA) facilitate and create high-quality workshops and events focused on personal identity and leadership development, community building, and social change.
+Loyola University Chicago’s student leaders (Idealists) in the department of Center for Diversity and Inclusion (CDI) facilitate and create high-quality workshops and events focused on personal identity and leadership development, community building, and social change.
 This program allows for the cultivation of a brave and supportive environment for students that are invigorated by the concept of social justice and the pursuit to discover how it appears in the various contexts of higher education and societies at large.

 Program Goals and Learning Objectives